mosip/documentation/docs/collab-reg-client-setup-guide.md

 To access all the features of the Registration Client portal and explore the registration process in MOSIP, refer [Registration Client User Guide](https://docs.mosip.io/1.2.0/modules/registration-client/registration-client-user-guide).

-_Note_: Supervisor Authentication and Packet Approval Authentication

-When prompted for credentials for supervisor authentication and/or packet approval authentication, please provide the same username and password that was provided for login.
+_Note_: For Supervisor Authentication and Packet Approval Authentication, please provide the same username and password that was provided during login.

 ### Get in Touch